A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 Reusable until they no longer stick, 5-8 times.
 That is a lot of templates.

-Self-stick templates eliminate per-turning, basting/gluing, whip stitching, and pulling papers out.
+Self-stick templates eliminate per-turning, basting/gluing, whipstitching, and pulling papers out.
 Use the templates to cut fabric shapes, including fussy cutting.

-Then simply straight stitch fabric shapes together by hand or machine.
+Then, simply straight-stitch fabric shapes together by hand or machine.

 How would you like no basting/gluing, whip-stitching, or pulling paper at the end?